khaeru/genno/doc/cache.rst

         # … further processing …
         return Quantity(result)

-We want to cache the result of :func:`slow_data_load`, but have the cache refreshed when the file contents change.
+We want to cache the result of :py:`slow_data_load`, but have the cache refreshed when the file contents change.
 We do this using the `_extra_cache_key` argument to the function.
 This argument is not used in the function, but *does* affect the value of the cache key.

 When calling the function, pass some value that indicates whether the contents of `path` have changed.
-One possibility is the modification time, via :meth:`.Path.stat`:
+One possibility is the modification time, via :meth:`pathlib.Path.stat`:

 .. code-block:: python